 Purchasing inferior leather may also imply that your leather will have a short lifespan.
 One of the greatest ways to keep your leather in good shape is to use high-quality leather.
 What is the mechanism behind this?
 Here's how it's done:

-- A layer of dye and protective coating is applied to the leather before it's used.
+- A layer of dye and protective coating applied to the leather before it's used.

-- Every piece of leather has been dyed and protected, and it must be stretched properly.
+- Every piece of leather dyed and protected, and it stretched properly.

 - The coating will break as a result of this.

 We pleased to inform you that if your leather develops cracks, it may not always be possible to restore it to its former glory.
 However, in rare situations, a professional leather firm may be able to repair and patch it for you.